rknell/alfred/tool/templates/README.md

 So you can compose and write any content you can imagine there.
 The only tangible benefit this library provides over the core library is the routing and route param extraction.

+## Custom type handlers
+Alfred has a pretty cool mechanism thanks to Dart's type system to automatically resolve a response based on the returned type from a route.
+These are called `Type Handlers`.

+If you want to create custom type handlers, just add them to the type handler array in the app object.
+This is a bit advanced, and I expect it would be more for devs wanting to extend Alfred:

+@code example/example_custom_type_handler.dart

 ## Routing